nextcloud/documentation/admin_manual/installation/appliance_installation.rst

    change the password.
 This is optional.

-5. With your Web browser try ``http://localhost:8888`` or ``http://localhost:80`` or the addess printed on the console.
+5. With your Web browser try ``http://localhost:8888`` or ``http://localhost:80`` or the address printed on the console.
 One of them should work.
 If not, please review and adjust the network setup of Virtualbox to bridged mode.